superluminar-io/cdk-hello-world/README.md

 **Questions:**

-- How could you improve the integration tests to further check the integrity of the API?
+- How can you improve the integration tests to further check the integrity of the API?
-- How could you use the integration tests?

 ## Further questions

-- What is the request limit of our API?
+- What is the request limit of your API endpoint?
-- What are the costs per month for the provisioned infrastructure?
+- How do you calculate the monthly costs for the this infrastructure?
 - Which anti-patterns do you see in this example project?

 ## What's next?